Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Methods

 Density-ratio relevance is based on the assumption that the ratio of the values of two probability density functions at different points $y_i$ yields the relative probability of occurrence of an event.
 The probability ratio $\Lambda_\text{ratio}(y_i)$, according to

-directly expresses how often the sample $y_i$ occurs compared to how often it should occur with respect to its domain relevance.
-Here, $f_\text{x}(\mathbf{Y)}$ denotes the probability density function of the empirical distribution of the target variable $\mathbf{Y}$ and $f_\text{r}(\mathbf{Y})$ denotes the probability density function associated with the relevance of the domain of the target variable.
+directly expresses how often the sample $y_i$ occurs compared to how often it should occur with respect to its domain priority.
+Here, $f_\text{x}(\mathbf{Y)}$ denotes the probability density function of the empirical distribution of the target variable $\mathbf{Y}$ and $f_\text{p}(\mathbf{Y})$ denotes the probability density function associated with the priority of the domain of the target variable.
 The concept can also be extended to the feature space, as in \citep{wibbeke2024quantification}.